Johanna Decker: Provenance and early years

 Johanna Maria Katharina "Hanna" Decker was born in Nuremberg where Ignaz Decker (1876–1947), her father, worked as a tax and customs official.
 Her mother, born Maria-Anna Jäger, came originally from Tirschenreuth in the extreme east of Bavaria.
 In 1922 Ignaz Decker was transferred to nearby Amberg.
 It was here that Johanna attended the junior school and the Lyceum of the Poor School Sisters ("Lyzeum der Armen Schulschwestern ") between 1928 and 1934.
 The school has subsequently been renamed to celebrate its notable former pupil as the "Dr. Johanna Decker School".
 She was an exceptionally capable student, good at drawing and able to play the piano.
 It was still unusual for girls to attend a university, but after a further three years at the "Oberrealschule" (senior school) in Amberg she passed her Abitur (school final exams) in 1937, which opened the way to university-level education.
-She embarked on her medical studies at Munich in October 1937.
+She embarked on her medical studies at the Ludwig-Maximilians-Universität München in October 1937.